Critical classes of power graphs and reconstruction of directed power graphs: The reconstruction of the directed power graph

 \subsection{The Main Theorem}

 We now pass to prove our main theorem.
 First we need to be precise about our terminology.
 It seems that, in the literature, a clear definition of reconstruction was missing.

-We say that we can reconstruct the directed power graph from a power graph $\Gamma=(V,E)$ if we are able, by pure arithmetical or graph theoretical considerations, without taking into account any group theoretical information, to do one of the following: \begin{itemize} \item prove that there exists a unique group $G$ such that $\Gamma=\mathcal{P}(G)$ and exhibit such $G$; \item exhibit a digraph $\vec{\Gamma}$ isomorphic to $\vec{\mathcal{P}}(G)$ for all $G$ such that $ \Gamma=\mathcal{P}(G)$.
+We say that we can reconstruct the directed power graph from a power graph $\Gamma=(V,E)$ if we are able, by purely arithmetical or graph theoretical considerations, without taking into account any group theoretical information, to do one of the following: \begin{itemize} \item prove that there exists a unique group $G$ such that $\Gamma=\mathcal{P}(G)$ and exhibit such $G$; \item exhibit a digraph $\vec{\Gamma}$ isomorphic to $\vec{\mathcal{P}}(G)$ for all those $G$ such that $ \Gamma=\mathcal{P}(G)$.

-\end{itemize} Note that in the first case, $G$ is uniquely determined and exhibited and thus we can surely also exhibit its directed power graph.
+\end{itemize} Note that in the first case, $G$ is uniquely determined and exhibited and thus we can clearly also exhibit its directed power graph.
 In the second case there could be many groups $G$ realizing $ \Gamma=\mathcal{P}(G)$, and usually one is not able to explicitly exhibit them.
-The point is that, whatever those groups are, we require to be able to show a directed graph which, up to isomorphisms, equals the directed power graphs of all those groups.
-In particular, the directed power graphs of all those $G$ will be isomorphic. \begin{main} We can reconstruct the directed power graph from any power graph. \end{main}
+The point is that, whatever those groups are, we require to be able to show a directed graph which, up to isomorphisms of directed graphs, equals the directed power graphs of all those groups.
+In particular, the directed power graphs of all those $G$ will be isomorphic.

+For the proof, we are going to use some methods from the proof of \cite[Theorem 2]{Cameron_2}, correcting the mistake about critical classes and filling in some missing details.
+Of course, since we are proving a stronger result, the architecture of the proof and some parts of it are completely original.